Ova and Parasites Complete

 One of the most important steps for diagnosing intestinal parasitic diseases is proper specimen collection.
 Improperly collected specimens and unpreserved specimens delayed in transport may result in inaccurate laboratory results.

-Collect up to three (3) specimens on alternate days or every third day per patient.
+Collect up to three specimens within a 5–7 day period per patient.
 Specimens should be collected prior to giving the patient antibiotics or antidiarrheal agents.
 Do not use barium, mineral oil or magnesium.
 If these agents are used, delay collection of the fecal specimen for a minimum of 7 days (following antidiarrheal agents) to 14 days (following antibiotics).

-Collect: Random stool specimen (approximately half an ounce), immediately placed in a vial containing EcoFix preservative to prevent parasite deterioration.
+Collect: Random stool specimen (2.0 g or 2.0 mL) immediately placed in a vial containing EcoFix preservative to prevent parasite deterioration.

 Physician Office/Draw Specimen Preparation